Gordon Southern1

 - Appears on charts:

-Margaret Ellen Robinson was born on 16 January 1895.2 She married Frederick Greathead, son of Thomas Greathead and Elizabeth Wilbert, in 1941 in Darlington, Durham, England, Margaret was Frederick's second wife.1,3 She died on 12 May 1972 in 91 Thornfield Road, Middlesborough, Yorkshire, England, aged 77.1,4,5 The will of Margaret was proved on 20 June 1972 in Newcastle upon Tyne.
-Her effects were valued at £544.5
+Margaret Ellen Robinson was born on 16 January 1895.2,3 On 29 September 1939 in the National Register Margaret was listed as living at 52 Redworth Road, Shildon, Durham, England, Margaret was a spirella corsetiere living with her sister Elizabeth and a widower commercial traveller.4 She married Frederick Greathead, son of Thomas Greathead and Elizabeth Wilbert, in 1941 in Darlington, Durham, England, Margaret was Frederick's second wife.1,5 Margaret died on 12 May 1972 in 91 Thornfield Road, Middlesbrough, Yorkshire, England, aged 77.1,6,7 The will of Margaret was proved on 20 June 1972 in Newcastle upon Tyne.
+Her effects were valued at £544.7

 Sources of Information